tstillwell/appengine_multiblog/README.md

 Once the deploy command finishes, the app is serving requets and is up and running!

-You should be able to visit your domain and see the front page.
+You should now be able to visit your site and see the front page.

 You can then use the google cloud console to manage and monitor the application.